-We know you have many questions about this process, so check out our FAQs page to get you started.
-You can also review the Apply For a Dog online forms (however, there is no need to fill out an application until after the class requirements have been met).
-Once you have reviewed our application process, please fill out the WCC class inquiry form.
-Once you have submitted the WCC form, we will be in touch to set up a program interview.
+We know you have many questions about this process, so check out our FAQs page to get started.
+Then you can review the Apply For a Dog online forms, email Liz with any questions, and submit your application.
+Once you have submitted the form, we will be in touch to set up an interview.

 We realized that through the dogs, we can communicate with each other.
 We started supporting each other.Norm, Veteran and ADW-WCC Participant